 When referring to FIPS 140-2 compliance, it is important to distinguish between the SecurID processor found in all RSA hardware authenticators

-?
-FIPS 140-2 for SecurID tokens ?
 In general, FIPS 140-2 is not applicable to hardware OTP devices as cryptography is not used here in the traditional sense.

 Others have pointed out the FIPS requirement for performing a Power-On Self Test (POST).
 Unlike an event-based token that is "powered on" with each button press, however, SecurID time-based tokens are always on and are therefore not subject to this requirement.

-?
-FIPS 140-2 for the SID800 ?
-Although the SID800 itself is not FIPS certified, it is designed to operate in "FIPS mode" using both a smart chip and operating system that are independently certified to FIPS 140-2 level 3.
+Although the SID800 itself is not FIPS certified, it is designed to operate in FIPS mode using both a smart chip and operating system that are independently certified to FIPS 140-2 level 3.

 2. Are SecurID tokens FIPS 197 compliant?

 Yes, the algorithm is FIPS compliant.
-The FIPS197 standard is synonymous with the Advanced Encryption Standard (AES) algorithm which SecurID utilizes.
+The FIPS 197 standard is synonymous with the Advanced Encryption Standard (AES) algorithm which SecurID utilizes.
 We do not submit our tokens for FIPS certification so they are not certified but the algorithm would pass the test.

 3. Are SecurID tokens FIPS 201 compliant?

-widespread interest in FIPS 201 has emerged both in the US and overseas.
+FIPS 201 is a NIST standard specifying both technical requirements and best practices for deploying and using smart cards.
+While originally intended for the US Federal Governments HSPD-12 program, widespread interest in FIPS 201 has emerged both in the US and overseas.
 Many customers initially

 4. Do RSA hardware authenticators comply with Common Criteria requirements?
 If so, what Evaluation Assurance Level (EAL) has been obtained?